Kanker district: Kanker State

 The Kanker state came under the control of the Bhosales of Nagpur during the reign of Bhoop Dev from 1809 to 1818.
-During the kingship of Narhari Deb, the Kanker state came under control of the British from Maratha.
-Because the British government gave the adoption to Narhar Dev, he acknowledged fealty to the British.
-In 1882, the control of Kanker State was handed over to Commissioner Raipur.
+During the kingship of Narhari Deb, the Kanker state came under control of the British after the Maratha period.
+The British government recognised Narhar Dev right of adoption, and he subsequently acknowledged British suzerainty.
+In 1882, the control of Kanker State was handed over to the Commissioner of Raipur.

 The rule of Narhar Deo saw the construction of many buildings, including a palace near Gadiya Mountain, a printing press, a library, Radhakrishna Temple, Ramjanki Temple, Jagannath Temple and Balaji Temple.
 Narhar Deo made a plan termed 'Ratna Bhandar' for keeping grain in stock for his people.
 He established a new town named Narharpur near Kanker.

 In 1904, Komal Dev became the king of Kanker.
 During his rule one English secondary school, one Girls school, and 15 primary Schools were established, as well as two hospitals: one in Kanker and the other in Sambalpur.
 He died on 8 January 1925.
 After his death, Bhanupratap Dev became the king.
 Bhanupratap Dev was the last king of Kanker before the Independence of India.
-After independence, he was elected twice as an MLA from Kanker constituency.
+After independence, he was elected twice as an MLA from the Kanker constituency.